Shane-Bath/Movember_9-s_golf/README.md

  ## Pages
 - Landing page
-  -  This page will consist of text and images, and a side section encouraging user to donate to the Movember organastion.
+  -  This page will consist of text and images, and a side section encouraging user to donate to the Movember organisation.
-  - The
+  -   This page will inform the user about the event, direct them book a place.
+- About us and sponsors
+    - information about the organisation and sponsors of the event
 - Gallery
   - A mix of different sizes of images in a grid structure.
 I  assigned grid position and span instruction to each image, in order to fit each image.
 - Booking page